natemaia/dk/README.md

 ---

 #### Status
-`status` print status information to a file or stdout.
+`status` print status information as JSON to a file or stdout.

 ``` bash
 status [TYPE] [FILE] [NUM]
 ```

 ###### Subcommands
-`type` (string) the type of status info to output.
+`type` (string) the type of status info to output and when to trigger.

-- `ws` output workspace info.
+- `ws` output full workspace info - triggers on workspace change.
-- `win` output current window title.
+- `win` output current window title - triggers on window or title change.
-- `layout` output current workspace layout name.
+- `layout` output current layout name - triggers on layout change.
-- `bar` output simple info for use in bars *(win, layout, and ws combined)*.
+- `bar` identical output to `ws` except - triggers on all changes.
-- `full` output the full wm and managed client state.
+- `full` output full wm and client state - triggers on all changes.
-- `json` same as full but output in JSON format.

 ``` bash
 status type=ws [FILE] [NUM]